Target Ovarian Cancer is currently funding vital research and has committed over £600,000 to essential research to date.

 The team have already discovered that there is more FEN1 in ovarian cancer cells and this is associated with a worse outcome.
 If successful this important work will pave the way for new drugs which target FEN1 and could be especially active in BRCA-related cancers and chemotherapy resistance cancers.

 Dr Elizabeth Moore is the first recipient of the prestigious Target Ovarian Cancer / Medical Research Council joint Clinical Research Training Fellowship, a programme dedicated to training the researchers of the future.
 We have awarded Dr Elizabeth Moore at the University of Cambridge £100,000 to investigate novel methods for the earlier and more precise detection of ovarian cancer.
-Work on this grant is due to start later this year.
+Work on this exciting project commenced in October 2014.

 Dr Anne Lanceley of University College London was awarded £25,000 through our supportive and palliative research award.
 This funding supported the UK arm of the worldwide study to assess whether the symptoms benefit from chemotherapy can be assessed to allow women to make informed choices about continuing with further rounds of chemotherapy.